Here’s a list to familiarize you with the terms you’ll find when using M1 Finance.

 Buy/Sell Manually – You can place manual buy or sell orders on the portfolio, individual pies, or individual slices.
 On the portfolio tab, click directly on the pie or slice for the order then click the buy/sell button.

-Trading window- The trade window is the window of time each weekday when M1 makes all trades for user accounts.
+Trading window- The trade window is the window of time each weekday when M1 makes all trades for client accounts.
 M1 has 2 trading windows: 9:30 EST and 3 pm EST. The afternoon trade window is exclusively available to M1 Plus members.
 Find out more about M1 Plus here.
 Learn more about M1’s trading windows.

 Apex clearing firm- Apex Clearing Corporation is M1's clearing firm and custodial bank.
 The money and securities in your M1 account are held by Apex.